The interface between two worlds

-Now the crucial part is what divides them: a map from keys to strings, here a key could be
+Now the crucial part is what brings them together: a map from keys to strings, here a key could be

-"key.sub" at the same time, it's up to the fromConfig to interpret.
+"key.sub" at the same time, it's up to the fromConfig instance to interpret.

 So those are a lot of words, lets put examples in there:

 - Key: This a hierarchical String list, which is represented as a dot separated value (e.g.